 It is a document which certifies the accuracy of your wrench against the standard, which the wrench is being tested.
 Most calibration certificates are valid for 3 years after the inspection or for one year after date of usage.
 It includes the following key features:

-- Toque setting to which TQ wrench is calibrated.
+- Torque setting to which TQ wrench is calibrated.

 It heavily depends on your needs and your budget to determine the best torque wrench for you.
 TEKTON, NEIKO, GEARWRENCH, and CRAFTSMAN brands are good quality and have wrenches under $50 for the price-conscious shopper.

-The type of torque wrench most suited for automotive work is a clicker type torque wrench.
-It is the most popular and widely used torque wrench product in the world.
-It employs a clutch mechanism so that once the required torque value is reached the clutch starts slipping.
+The most suited wrench for automotive work is a clicker type torque wrench.
+It is the most popular and widely used tool in the world.
+It employs a clutch mechanism so that the clutch starts slipping once the required torque value is reached.
 It creates an audible click when it reaches the set value.

 It consists of two parallel rods: the wrench handle, and a second rod contains a needle or pointer which moves in both directions, clockwise and counter-clockwise by applying pressure.
-Using this style of wrench is accurate, however, it may be a challenging task because you have to constantly look at the needle for an accurate reading.
+Using this style of wrench ensures accuracy.
+However, it may be a challenging task because you have to constantly look at the needle for an accurate reading.